-The school will normally seek to discuss any concerns about a child with their parents.
-This must be handled sensitively and the DSL will make contact with the parent in the event of a concern, suspicion or disclosure.
+The school will normally seek to discuss any concerns about a child with their parents/carers.
+This must be handled sensitively and the DSL will contact the parent/carer in the event of a concern, suspicion or disclosure.

-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, then advice will first be sought from Children's Social Care.
+However, if the school believes that notifying parents/carers could increase the risk to the child or exacerbate the problem, then advice will first be sought from Children's Social Care.

-12.11.
-Referral to Children's Social Care
+11.7 Referral to Children's Social Care

 The DSL will make a referral to Children's Social Care if it is believed that a child is suffering or is at risk of suffering significant harm.
-The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child.
+The child (subject to their age and understanding) and the parents/carers will be told that a referral is being made, unless to do so would increase the risk to the child.
 (See 1.10 for details on how this referral can be made).

-12.12.
-Confidentiality and sharing information
+11.8 Confidentiality and sharing information